Why Did My Zucchini Bread Fall In The Middle?

 Another tip to prevent overmixing is to use a spatula or wooden spoon instead of an electric mixer.
 While electric mixers can be convenient, they can also be too powerful and easily overmix the batter.
 By using a manual mixing method, you have more control over the process and can better avoid overmixing.

-See also How To Grill Eggplant And Zucchini?
+See also How To Grow Zucchini From Scraps?

 Additionally, it’s crucial to remember that lumps in the batter are perfectly normal and desirable.
 Overmixing in an attempt to eliminate all lumps can lead to the sinking issue.
 The lumps will disappear during baking, so there’s no need to worry about them.